VladimirKalachikhin/Galadriel-map/README.md

 * VenusOS does not provide track log service.
 * VenusOS does not provide Tor service, so to avoid the tile loader ban and for netAIS raise the Tor on other computer.
 * The data provided by VenusOS are not reliable enough, so be careful.
+* It may be necessary to configure the system as described for OpenWRT.

 ## Support